|

 All it wants is a fair bit of drainage, along with

-consistently moist soil, without being “claggy” (I think
+consistently moist soil, without being “claggy” (I

-dictionary writers).
+to dictionary writers).
 Sandy soil is fine.

 It will enjoy full sun to partial shade, but the best

 bract colors will appear if it gets plenty of sun.
-It’s

-too much.
+a bit too much.

-There are many plants that will stop you in your tracks
+There are many plants that will stop you in your

 Unfortunately, the mussaenda isn’t one of them.
 Walk